 Focus on your speaking, not your slide.
 Where did we get the idea that people come to presentations to read?
 Shouldn’t presentations be about presenting?
 About oral communication?
 Why are you there?
 If every word is on a slide, you are unnecessary.
 You have become redundant.
 If you want to make a point, take down the verbiage and talk to us.

 Key words only.
 But let’s say you want key points presented visually.
 Your theory is that some people are visual learners and need to see something.
 Maybe, but they don’t need to see every word you say.
 They need key words.
 You are there for a reason.
 You are there to present, to talk, to explain.
 Don’t have slides doing your job.
 See the key word which in isolation is much more impactful–listen to me explain its importance.
 Cut the fat.
 This also makes it easier on the audience.
-They won’t have to work as hard.
-They won’t have to read your whole book while they are trying to listen.
+They can instantly get to the meat of your talk.

 Never add meaningless art.
 Yes, PowerPoint makes it easy to add pictures.
 But do the pictures contribute to the message?
 Wait!
-There is this 3-D star thing that you can add and rotate?
+There is this 3-D star thing that you can add and it rotates?
 Isn’t that awesome?
 No. It’s silly, distracting, and irrelevant.

 Think of people in the back of the room.
 Think about people viewing on a small screen on some device.
 Can everyone see everything on the slide without struggling.
 What font size is appropriate?
 Larger is better.
 Does the background make it more difficult to see what you want them to see?
 Yes, I know it is easy to add background designs but they are not necessary.